NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 Zuul features
 -------------
-Zuul has lot of features with respect to routing.
+Zuul has lot of features with respect to routing.<br>
-1)Services can be excluded by using property zuul.ignored-services 2)Prefix can be added to the uri using property zuul.prefix=/api.
-Now url's become /api/noun etc.
+1)Services can be excluded by using property zuul.ignored-services<br>
+2)Prefix can be added to the uri using property zuul.prefix=/api.
+Now url's become /api/noun etc.<br>
 3)URL can be adjusted.
 For ex, /noun uri needs to be changed to /sentence-noun, then set the property zuul.routes.noun.path=/sentence-noun.

 Note: By default all services are exposed using zuul.
 If you want to ignore use step1.
 For ex,